 - Is it based on, or does it reflect, a scriptural theme?

 - Is this song in the form of a prayer?

-If you wish to use music selections not found on the list, please discuss your ideas with the Wedding Coordinator.
-The coordinator can also schedule a pianist for the ceremony and provide a list of possible vocalists and their contact information.
+If you wish to use music selections not found on the list, please discuss your ideas with the Wedding Director.
+The director can also schedule a pianist for the ceremony and provide a list of possible vocalists and their contact information.
 Hope remains open to your creative input and wants you to be aware of our willingness to help you select music that will give glory to our God, the source of all love!